nishidy/rsb/README.md

 # Purpose

-This is to run a brief static backtrace for C code.
+This is to run a Recursive Static Backtrace for C code.
 This runs depth-first search for functions with goroutines and show the backtrace tree after completing the tree.
+Supported for the use in vim command.

 ```
 $ bt ENTRYFILE ENTRYLINE ROOTDIR MAXBACKTRACELEVEL